 Pricing

-6. Entrata: Great Property Management Apps
+Great Rental Property Management Apps

-As with pretty much every other property management software on this list, EntrataⓇ offers a host of solutions for maintenance, marketing, leasing, etc. And they service a wide range of multifamily portfolios, including affordable, student, and military housing.
+As with pretty much every other property management software on this list, Entrata® offers a host of solutions for maintenance, marketing, leasing, etc. And they service a wide range of multifamily portfolios, including affordable, student, and military housing.

 What’s interesting are their apps.